7pm until late

-Their contemporary Irish menu includes audacious twists on classic national dishes, such as boxty – a potato pancake – with market fish and seaweed, while the décor is flawlessly understated.
+Its contemporary Irish menu includes audacious twists on classic national dishes, such as boxty – a potato pancake – with market fish and seaweed, while the decor is flawlessly understated.
 If you prefer something with a more exotic flair, try the nearby Jerusalem for top-notch Middle Eastern cuisine.
 And if you’re hoping to save cash for the rest of your weekend, you can get a delicious organic Irish beef burger at Green 19 for just €10.

 11.30am – 12.30pm

 Continue on to St Stephen’s Green – a former Georgian square turned public park – for a ramble, or visit The Little Museum of Dublin, situated in a grand townhouse overlooking the square.
-A popular people’s museum dedicated to the history of the city, you’d be wise to book a ticket for this in advance.
+A popular museum dedicated to the history of the city, you’d be wise to book a ticket for this in advance.

 Moving on to Temple Bar, take a stroll through the Saturday food market in Meeting House Square and check out cutting-edge concept store Indigo & Cloth, and then walk towards Christ Church Cathedral and the historic Liberties area.
 Having admired the cathedral, sample a locally roasted coffee in the popular new Riddler Café and Restaurant.

-If you’re so inclined, you can continue down Thomas Street to the Guinness Storehouse for a tour and a panoramic view of the city, but be warned that a ticket will set you back €20.
+If you’re so inclined, you can continue down Thomas Street to the Guinness Storehouse for a tour and a panoramic view of the city.
 Alternatively, jump on the number 13 bus to Kilmainham and visit the famous gaol (jail) or Ireland’s Museum of Modern Art.
 (Advance booking is recommended for the jail.)

-Spend the evening soaking up the atmosphere around the Creative Quarter, having tapas at Fade Street Social’s gastro bar or dinner at either Brasserie Sixty6 or Drury Buildings – the latter billed as ‘A mish mash of Berlin exterior, New York interior…classic cocktails and some really cracking food’.
+Spend the evening soaking up the atmosphere around the Creative Quarter, having tapas at Fade Street Social’s gastro bar or dinner at either Brasserie Sixty6 or Drury Buildings – the latter billed as “a mish-mash of Berlin exterior, New York interior…classic cocktails and some really cracking food”.
 If you’re more in the mood for elegant dining, try Fallon & Byrne’s slow food-inspired brasserie.
-Finish the night with drinks at No Name Bar, Mary’s Bar & Hardware Shop or hip new spot Nolita.
+Finish the night with drinks at Mary’s Bar & Hardware Shop or NoLIita, hip Italian bar and restaurant.

-Having gotten an insight into life on Dublin’s Southside, spend Sunday investigating the north.
-Get your morning coffee at Brother Hubbard North, one of the city’s best-loved cafés, then walk up O’Connell Street past the GPO – the famous post office that sheltered Irish rebels during the 1916 Rising.
+Having gained an insight into life on Dublin’s Southside, spend Sunday investigating the north.
+Get your morning coffee at Brother Hubbard North, one of the city’s best-loved cafes, then walk up O’Connell Street past the GPO – the famous post office that sheltered Irish rebels during the 1916 Rising.
 Visit the Hugh Lane Gallery on Parnell Square, seeing Francis Bacon’s reconstructed studio and works by Irish and international artists.
 Opposite the gallery, you’ll find the Garden of Remembrance, dedicated to fighters who died in the Irish War of Independence.